harshlilawala/Unsupervised-Spectral-Satellite-Image-Analysis-for-Classification-of-Crop-Types/README.md

 If this work helps your research or application, please cite the repository and acknowledge Sentinel‑1 mission data.
 You may also cite the core libraries: **NumPy**, **SciPy**, **scikit‑learn**, **scikit‑image**, **Rasterio**, **GeoPandas**, **Shapely**, and **OpenCV**.

-> Suggested paper abstract (for your repo README or paper):
->
-> Satellite imagery has emerged as a valuable resource for monitoring and classifying land cover, particularly in precision agriculture.
-This work explores the field of unsupervised spectral analysis of Sentinel‑1 satellite data for crop‑type classification.
-Using the special properties of Sentinel‑1's synthetic aperture radar (SAR) data, we evaluate Simple Linear Iterative Clustering (SLIC) and K‑means clustering to distinguish crop types in Germany.
-Sentinel‑1’s cloud‑penetrating, all‑weather imagery provides a robust basis for agricultural surveillance.
-The findings demonstrate the viability of unsupervised SAR‑based analysis for separating crop types and highlight trade‑offs between pixel‑ and object‑level clustering.
-This opens the door to more precise, label‑efficient crop monitoring.

 ---